Open WRE Agent Tool — belief intake, conflict review, and repair

 If you care about the welfare of other living people

-• because their welfare matter: future people's welfare matter just as much.
+• because their welfare matters: future people's welfare matters just as much.

 • because they can experience pain and suffering: future people are similarly able to experience pain and suffering.